Pat O'Hara: Arena Football League

-O'Hara joined the Arena Football League in 1995 season when he signed with the Orlando Predators.
+O'Hara transitioned to the Arena Football League in 1995 season when he signed with the Orlando Predators.
 He played there for six seasons helping to lead the Predators to wins in ArenaBowls XII and XIV.
 He then joined the Toronto Phantoms in 2001 and then the Tampa Bay Storm in 2003.
 He helped lead the Storm to a win in ArenaBowl XVII after starting Quarterback John Kaleo was injured late in the second quarter.
 In his playing career, O'Hara played in a total of five ArenaBowls and won three.

 Coaching career

 O’Hara began his coaching career at Point Loma High School in 1996, working with the Quarterbacks as a volunteer assistant.
 He later spent three seasons (1998–2000) as an assistant coach at New Smyrna Beach High School and three seasons (2001–03) as the offensive coordinator at Olympia High School where he coached NFL running back Chris Johnson.

-In 2005, O'Hara was named offensive coordinator of the Storm, becoming a player-coach.
+In 2005, O'Hara was named offensive coordinator of the Storm, in the unique position of a player-coach.
 Then after the 2006 season, he retired as a player, he resumed the duties of offensive coordinator.
 His success on the field as a player and as a coordinator had a number of teams interested in him in the 2008 offseason.
 He interviewed for head coaching positions with the Grand Rapids Rampage and the Arizona Rattlers and was a finalist for both jobs.
 However, On July 25, 2008, he agreed to a three-year deal, with an option for a fourth, with the Los Angeles Avengers to become the fourth head coach in the franchise's history.
 However, the AFL cancelled its 2009 season, and on April 27, 2009, he was hired as the replacement of Richard Davis as head coach of the Tri-Cities Fever of af2.

 The Fever went 3–8 after hiring O'Hara, finishing 3–13.
 Although the team invited him to remain on as head coach in 2010, he decided to take an offer to become head coach of the Orlando Predators in the Arena Football League on December 21, 2009.

 On August 8, 2011, he was named the head coach of the New Orleans VooDoo.
 Following the 2015 AFL season the VooDoo ceased operations.

 On February 3, 2015, O'Hara was named an offensive assistant coach for the Houston Texans.

 On January 26, 2018, O'Hara was hired as the quarterbacks coach for the Tennessee Titans.